 Table DF-4: Credit risk: Disclosures for portfolios Subject to the Standardised Approach a.
-External ratings

-The Bank uses the standardised approach to measure the capital requirements for credit risk.
-As per the standardised approach, regulatory capital requirements for credit risk on corporate exposures is measured based on external credit ratings assigned by External Credit Assessment Institutions (ECAI) specified by RBI in its guidelines on Basel III.
+External ratings corporate exposures is measured based on external credit ratings assigned by External Credit Assessment Institutions (ECAI) specified by RBI in its guidelines on Basel III.
 As stipulated by RBI, the risk weights for resident corporate exposures are assessed based on the external ratings assigned by domestic ECAI and the risk weights for non-resident corporate exposures are assessed based on the external ratings assigned by international ECAI.
-For this purpose, at March 31, 2014, the domestic ECAI specified by RBI were CRISIL Limited, Credit Analysis & Research Limited, ICRA Limited, India Ratings and Research, SME Rating Agency of India Limited and Brickwork Ratings India Private Limited, and the international ECAI specified by RBI were Standard & Poor's, Moody's and Fitch.
+For this purpose, at March 31, 2015, the domestic ECAI specified by RBI were CRISIL Limited, Credit Analysis & Research Limited, ICRA Limited, India Ratings and Research, SME Rating Agency of India Limited and Brickwork Ratings India Private Limited, and the international ECAI specified by RBI were Standard & Poor's, Moody's and Fitch.
 Further, the RBI's Basel III framework stipulates guidelines on the scope and eligibility of application of external ratings.
 The Bank reckons the external rating on the exposure for risk weighting purposes, if the external rating assessment complies with the guidelines stipulated by RBI.